daattali/beautiful-jekyll/capstone/timeline.md

 Capstone partners must attend the Capstone Fair to meet with the students and answer any questions they may have.
 The Capstone Fair takes place at the UBC Robson Square campus in downtown Vancouver.
 Detailed information will be emailed to each capstone partner.
 An example of a Capstone fair slide deck can be found [here](/capstone/Sauder2019CapstoneFair.pdf).

 #### Students rate the projects

 After the capstone fair, the students assign a final rating to the projects.

 #### Partners are notified of our decisions

 Based on student interest, the MDS leadership team decides which projects will move forward.
-Student groups are assigned to the projects at the same time..
+Student groups are assigned to the projects at the same time.

 #### Partners provide data